-A variety of activities can be utilised including swimming, resistance training, walking or yoga.
-Programs should always include breathing, core, and pelvic floor exercises specific to the trimester of each client, and it’s a good idea to have a pelvic floor physiotherapist within your referral network.
-It is important to note that pelvic floor dysfunction is common but is not normal: you should refer out to a pelvic floor physiotherapist as there may be a wide range of issues from scarring, nerve damage to pelvic organ prolapse or pelvic floor dysfunction.
-Prescribing kegels simply won’t cut it for some of these clients.
-One in two women who walk onto the gym floor have symptoms of urinary leakage.
-Around 48% of pregnant women who haven’t given birth before have signs of incontinence by week 30, and this increases to 67% for women who have given birth before.
+A variety of activities can be utilized including swimming, resistance training, walking or yoga.
+Programs should always include breathing, core, and pelvic floor exercises specific to the trimester of each client and it is a good idea to have a pelvic floor physiotherapist within your referral network.
+It is important to note that pelvic floor dysfunction is common but is not normal, you should refer out to a pelvic floor physiotherapist as there may be a wide range of issues from scarring, nerve damage to pelvic organ prolapse or pelvic floor dysfunction and prescribing kegels simply won’t cut it for some of these clients.
+One out of 2 women who walk onto the gym floor have symptoms of urinary leakage.
+Around 48% of pregnant women who haven’t given birth before have signs of incontinence by week 30 and this increases to 67% for women who have given birth before.
 Another study done in the U.S found that 94% of women who had given birth had some degree of pelvic organ prolapse, with 51% of this population being grade 2 or higher.

 Exercises/ things to avoid during pregnancy

-- Avoid high risk of falling exercises including jumping, horse riding, skiing, surfing, off road cycling and gymnastics.
+● High risk of falling exercises including jumping, horse riding, skiing, surfing, off road cycling and gymnastics

-- Avoid contact sports including hockey, boxing, soccer, rugby, football and basketball/ netball.
+● Contact sports including hockey, boxing, soccer, rugby, football and basketball/ netball

-- Avoid becoming too hot – this can rule out crowded group fitness rooms, and hot yoga should be avoided.
+● Becoming too hot, this can rule out crowded group fitness rooms and hot yoga should be avoided

-- As pregnancy progresses, be careful when programming unilateral exercises.
-Your client’s center of balance changes as the baby grows, which can increase the risk of a fall.
-It can be helpful to use a form of support such as TRX or box, or stick to bilateral exercises.
+● As pregnancy progresses be careful when programming unilateral exercises.
+Your clients center of balance changes as the baby grows, this can increase the risk of a fall.
+It can be helpful to use a form of support such as TRX or box or stick to bilateral exercises

-- About the valsalva maneuver (holding of breath whilst lifting).
-Instead, ensure clients breath out on exertion.
+● Valsalva maneuver (holding of breath whilst lifting).
+Instead, ensure clients breath out on exertion

-- Be cautious with running- if the client has not been a regular runner before, pregnancy is not the time to start.
+● Running- if the client has not been a regular runner before, pregnancy is not the time to start.
 It can put a lot of pressure on the pelvic floor and pelvis and cause long term damage.
-However, if the client is an avid runner and they want to continue to run as long, as they are not getting any hip discomfort or pelvic floor dysfunction it is safe to run if the intensity is kept at a 7/10.
+However, if the client is an avid runner and they want to continue to run as long as they are not getting any hip discomfort or pelvic floor dysfunction it is safe to run if the intensity is kept at a 7/10.
 Let them decide when to stop, most clients will feel too heavy or uncomfortable to run beyond a certain point and will stop themselves.

 Best exercises to include during pregnancy

-When designing a strength training program for your client you should focus on what helps the client feel strong, maintains or boosts her energy levels, and keeps her healthy in and out of the gym.
-Like with any client, aim to keep the program well-balanced and take into account the client’s training level and the time they have available to train each week.
-Every session does not need to include the following, but these should be included over the training week.
-Depending on your client it can be useful to program three full-body days, or two upper body and two lower body days.
+When designing a strength training program for your client you should focus on what helps the client feel strong, maintains or boosts her energy levels and keeps her healthy in and out of the gym.
+Like any client, aim to keep the program well balanced and take into account the training level and time the client has to train each week.
+Every session does not need to include the following but these should be included over the training week.
+Depending on your client it can be useful to program 3 full body days or 2 upper body and 2 lower body days.

-- More pulling than pushing.
-Pulling movements strengthen the upper back – this again helps with the extra load at the front of the body, but also after the baby arrives; holding and feeding a baby for long periods of time is very harsh on the upper back.
+● More pulling than pushing.
+Pulling movements strengthen the upper back - this again helps with the extra load at the front of the body but also after the baby arrives as holding and feeding a baby for long periods of time is very harsh on the upper back.

-- Exercises that work larger muscle groups such as squats, deadlifts (scale the weight and height as needed) rows, and pull-downs.
+● Exercises that work larger muscle groups such as squats, deadlifts (scale the weight and height as needed) rows, pull-downs

-- A bench can be used for upper body exercises if at a 45 degree angle.
+● A bench can be used for upper body exercises if at a 45▫ angle

 Girls Gone strong - Pre and PostNatal Certification textbook